- Councils & Projects

 |Multihazard Mitigation Council Projects|

 Resilience has come to occupy a place in public policy and programs across the United States.
 Yet, even in the face of growing losses and the deleterious effects of natural disasters, the nation’s capacity and appetite is waning for continued funding of federal and state pre- and post-disaster mitigation efforts to create resilience.
 A new approach is necessary—one focused on capturing all of the potential incentives provided by both the public and private sectors for pre- and post-hazard investment.
 The most cost-effective manner to achieve resilience is through a holistic and integrated set of public, private, and hybrid programs based on capturing opportunities available through mortgages and loans; insurance; finance; tax incentives and credits; grants; regulations; and enhanced building codes and their application.
 This focus on private/public-sector opportunities to induce corrective action is called "incentivization."
-The MMC reviews and recommends approaches to incentivization by combining resilience with finance in a way to develop the means to pay for resilience in communities across the U.S. As a major accomplishment the MMC in conjunction with the Institute’s Council for Finance, Insurance and Real Estate (CFIRE), has issued the reports Developing Pre-Disaster Resilience Based on Public and Private Incentivization and Addendum to Developing Pre-Disaster Resilience Based on Public and Private Incentivization.
+The MMC reviews and recommends approaches to incentivization by combining resilience with finance in a way to develop the means to pay for resilience in communities across the U.S. The MMC and its Committee on Finance, Insurance, and Real Estate (CFIRE) has issued a series of reports: